 Too Much Work?
 Try This

-If you're convinced this coffee mushroom infusion is something you want to try but are too busy to put in the legwork to make it yourself you can use an excellent instant mushroom coffee product by Four Sigmatic (remember I talked about these guys above).
+If you’re convinced this coffee mushroom infusion is something you want to try but are too busy to put in the legwork to make it yourself you can use a great tasting instant mushroom coffee product by Four Sigmatic (remember I talked about these guys above).